giftnuss/foodsharing/docs/php-structure.md

 controllers should use this transaction if they want to make a user join a pickup, because only if all steps of the transaction are executed, the pickup joining is complete.

+What should not be part of a transaction class:

+* knowledge of the underlying database (should still work with a gateway reading from punched cards)
+* knowledge of request types (e.g. should be callable from a desktop application or some different internet protocoll).
+Therefore transaction classes do not raise HTTPException or choose HTTP response codes or the json representation of responses
+* the session - but at this point we are not strict, so far transaction classes use information of the session

 #### Data Transfer Objects

 Currently, domain objects are often represented differently: Some methods receive and return them as associative arrays,